hollance/RWDevCon-App-Architecture/0-For-Instructor/3-Lab-Instructions.markdown

 	  }
 	}

-This passes the `ServerAPI` object to `PeriodicCheckForBids` too.
+This gives the `ServerAPI` object to `PeriodicCheckForBids` too.
 Build and run and now everything should work as before.

 ## Conclusion